The results are in – and they paint a brutal picture for software producers who need to get on top of their AI pricing strategy.

 At the same time, Flexera’s IT Priorities Report highlights tension from the buyer’s perspective, with 36% of enterprise IT decision-makers believing they overspend on AI applications – the single biggest area of over-investment.

-We’re at a critical juncture, as both buyers and suppliers feel the strain of a financial paradox where each side reports a raw deal, prompting industry analysts to advise on choosing new models that reflect value as producers seek better AI pricing strategies.
+We’re at a critical juncture, as both buyers and suppliers feel the strain of a financial paradox where each side reports a raw deal, prompting industry analysts to publish advice on choosing new models that reflect value as producers seek improved AI pricing strategies.

 AI Pricing Strategy Evolution

-However, as the landscape matures and operational expenses are factored in – from cloud resources and compute power to data modeling and performance enhancements – there’s been a shift toward usage-based pricing models that ensure overheads are covered while providing greater clarity over consumption, cost, and control.
+However, as the landscape matures and operational expenses are factored in – from cloud resources and compute power to data modeling and performance enhancements – there’s been a shift toward usage-based pricing models that ensure overheads are covered while providing more control over consumption.

-In total, usage-based approaches – whether prepaid, post-paid, or combined with subscriptions – are projected to make up 62% of AI product pricing strategies by 2027, marking a shift from traditional software licensing models.
+In total, usage-based approaches – whether prepaid, post-paid, or combined with subscriptions – are set to make up 62% of all AI product pricing strategies by 2027, marking a shift away from traditional software licensing models.

-However, implementing a usage-based AI pricing strategy requires careful execution, as it carries some risk while also generating insights that can potentially unlock new revenue opportunities.
+However, implementing a usage-based AI pricing strategy requires careful execution, as it carries inherent risk while also generating insights that can unlock new revenue opportunities.

 Managing Hybrid AI Pricing Strategies

-Much in the same way that bundling high-cost AI features into subscriptions risks eroding profitability, moving completely to consumption-based licensing creates uncertainty as revenue becomes unpredictable.
+Much in the same way that bundling high-cost AI features into everyday subscriptions risks eroding profitability, consumption-based licensing creates uncertainty as revenue becomes more unpredictable.

 This is why many companies are evaluating hybrid models that combine subscriptions with consumption-based elements, offering core features through annual or monthly plans while providing AI capabilities on a pay-per-use basis.